MarkMastro/spacestagram/README.md

-This project is unfinished and will be completed by January 22nd 2022
+Projected will be completed by January 22nd 2022, this is a skeleton